Mohammad-Alhaj/reading-notes/read-4/databaseModling.md

 ## *SQL*  ( structured query language )

-- Sql called relational database
+- Sql is called a relational database

 - Sql database table base

-- defining and manepelation of data which is powerfull
+- defining and manipulating of data which is powerful

 - Good for fit complex query

-- SQL databases are not best fit for hierarchical data storage
+- SQL databases are not the best fit for hierarchical data storage

 -